Hong Kong's top court urges alternative legal framework for same-sex couples | Law-Order

 Sham, 36, married his partner in New York in 2013 and twice lost in lower courts after launching his bid for Hong Kong to recognise overseas same-sex marriages in 2018.
 Sham is one of the 47 democrats charged under the Beijing-imposed national security law over an unofficial primary election held in 2020 and has been detained since March 2021.

 Esther Leung, campaign manager of the Hong Kong Marriage Equality group, said after the ruling that while the decision was a "major step forward, it falls short of what is really at stake in this case: full inclusion in marriage".
+"It is a significant victory which makes clear that Hong Kong law must afford due respect and protections to same-sex couples.
+This will help families while hurting no one," Leung said.
 Hong Kong is due to host Asia's first Gay Games in November - an event that could help boost Hong Kong's lacklustre post-COVID economic recovery.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)